 Even fake laughing can have the same effect, so you don’t necessarily need to start looking up funny jokes or stand-up routines.
 Instead, just try making yourself laugh for no reason.
 You’ll soon find that the act of fake laughing makes you laugh for real, and you’re well on your way to feeling calmer and less stressed.

-These 7 quick expert tips for calming the nervous system are ideal for when you’re feeling stressed, overwhelmed or even anxious.
-The next time you need to activate your parasympathetic nervous system, give one of these techniques a try.
+These 7 quick expert tips for calming and regulating your nervous system are ideal for when you’re feeling stressed, overwhelmed or even anxious.
+The next time you’re in a rush to feel calm, try one of these techniques.